Lana Turner: 1946–1948: Expansion to dramatic roles

 After the war, Turner was cast in a lead role opposite John Garfield in The Postman Always Rings Twice (1946), a film noir based on James M. Cain's debut novel of the same name.
 She portrayed Cora, an ambitious woman married to a stodgy, older owner of a roadside diner, who falls in love with a drifter and their desire to be together motivates them to murder her husband.
 The classic film noir marked a turning point in Turner's career as her first femme fatale role.
 Reviews of the film, including Turner's performance, were glowing, with Bosley Crowther of The New York Times writing it was "the role of her career".
 Life magazine named the film its "Movie of the Week" in April 1946, and noted that both Turner and Garfield were "aptly cast" and "take over the screen, [creating] more fireworks than the Fourth of July".
 Turner commented on her decision to take the role:

 The Postman Always Rings Twice became a major box office success, which prompted the studio to take more risks on Turner, casting her outside of the glamorous sex-symbol roles for which she had come to be known.
 In August 1946, it was announced she would replace Katharine Hepburn in the big-budget historical drama Green Dolphin Street (1947), a role for which she darkened her hair and lost 15 pounds.
 The film was produced by Carey Wilson, who insisted on casting Turner based on her performance in The Postman Always Rings Twice.
 In the film, she portrayed the daughter of a wealthy patriarch who pursues a relationship with a man in love with her sister.
 Turner later recalled she was surprised about replacing Hepburn, saying: "I'm about the most un-Hepburnish actress on the lot.
 But it was just what I wanted to do."
 It was her first starring role that did not center on her looks.
 In an interview, Turner said: "I even go running around in the jungles of New Zealand in a dress that's filthy and ragged.
 I don't wear any make-up and my hair's a mess."
 Nevertheless, she insisted she would not give up her glamorous image.
 In the midst of filming Green Dolphin Street, Turner began an affair with actor Tyrone Power, whom she considered to be the love of her life.
-She discovered she was pregnant with Power's child in the fall of 1947, but chose to have an abortion.
+She discovered she was pregnant by him in the fall of 1947 but chose to have an abortion.
 During this time, she also had romantic affairs with Frank Sinatra and Howard Hughes, the latter of which lasted for 12 weeks in late 1946.